bdcht/amoco/doc/quickstart.rst

      <mo [7fffd000,7ffff000] data:b'\x00\x00\x00\x00\x00\x00\x00\x...'>>

 (other more specific executable formats are supported but they need to be loaded manually.)
+The task's state attribute shows registers that have been set while state.mmap shows the abstracted memory.
+More on the state object later...
 Also note that it is possible to provide a *raw* bytes string as input and then manually load the architecture::